DataFire/Integrations/integrations/generated/azure_recoveryservicesbackup/README.md

 ### AzureIaaSClassicComputeVMProtectableItem
 * AzureIaaSClassicComputeVMProtectableItem `object`: IaaS VM workload-specific backup item representing a classic VM.
   * virtualMachineId `string`: The fully qualified Resource Manager ID of the virtual machine.
-  * backupManagementType `string`: The backup managemenent type.
+  * backupManagementType `string`: The backup management type.
   * friendlyName `string`: The friendly name of the backup item.
   * protectableItemType `string`: The type of the backup item.
   * protectionState `string` (values: Invalid, NotProtected, Protecting, Protected): The state of the back up item.